SimonMoynihan33/KVRN-Apparel/README.md

 ![Order History](documentation/features/order-history.png)
 ![Per-Item Rating](documentation/features/per-item-rating.png)

-When a product is removed, to avoid, the review system is disabled while still showing a user their order.
+When a product is removed, the review system is disabled while still showing a user their order.
 This was crucial to avoid database errors and keep the site functioning smoothly and to not confuse users.

 ![Removed item unavailable for rating](documentation/features/removed-product-rating-unavailable.png)